iocron/plesk-firewall/README.md

 1. Copy the script "firewall-custom.sh" preferably to /usr/local/psa/var/modules/firewall/

+2. Give the script execute rights: `chmod 700 /usr/local/psa/var/modules/firewall/firewall-custom.sh`

-2. Execute the script with `bash /usr/local/psa/var/modules/firewall/firewall-custom.sh`
+3. Execute the script with `bash /usr/local/psa/var/modules/firewall/firewall-custom.sh`

 The Git Way (if you have git installed and configured on your server):